sajinh/garbage_station_roll/README.md

 a file-based (stored in yaml format) database of past duties for this purpose.

-You need two things to prepare the roll:
+You need three things to prepare the roll:

 1. A collection of `*.yml files` that tells the software about which residents managed the station in the past year(s) or past months.